mohe2015/kubernetes-hetzner/prometheus/README.md

 git clone https://github.com/prometheus-operator/kube-prometheus repos/kube-prometheus
 cd repos/kube-prometheus

+# TODO FIXME some of the prometheus rules seem to be not working for my cluster setup (although I used kubeadm)

 # Create the namespace and CRDs, and then wait for them to be available before creating the remaining resources
 kubectl create -f manifests/setup until kubectl get servicemonitors --all-namespaces ; do date; sleep 1; echo ""; done kubectl create -f manifests/

 kubectl --namespace monitoring port-forward svc/prometheus-k8s 9090